yixinglin/localNet/localNetServer/README.md

 # Local Server Backend
 ## Summary
-Spring Boot, MySql, MyBatis
+Java8, Spring Boot, MySQL, MyBatis.

 ## Swagger
 Link: http://localhost:8088/swagger-ui.html#/

 ## Procedures
 ### Query data
-1. Initialize Offer table.
-To show the product IDs and names.
-(No shipping cost detail)
+1. Initialize `Offer` table.
+To show the product IDs and names without NO shipping cost details.
 1. Request for more details of the products in the table.
-Information from product pages (including current shipping cost)
+All information was fetched from product pages including current shipping cost.

 ### Update prices
-1. Select a product.
-Request server for a price with a selected strategy and info of other sellers.
+1. Select a product, then request the server for a price with a selected strategy and information of other sellers.
-The server should return an expected price that user may want to update.
-2. User should confirm the product price and press OK to update the price.
+2. The user should confirm the product price and press OK to update the price.

 ### Setting
 1. Max reduction
 2. Reduction
 2. Reserve price
 3. Note
-4. amount
+4. Amount
-5. Enable or Desable
+5. Enable or Disable